nicktagliamonte/In-the-City/README.md

   - Attempts at theivery modify the player alignment.
 Stealing from a bad guy increases alignment, stealing from a good guy decreases it.
 - A lockpicking mechanic which enters a 'guess the number' minigame to attempt to pick a lock.
 The number of guesses is based on a skill check from the players intelligence score, and the upper bound for a number to guess is based on a field in the adjacency object.
 - Player leveling mechanics which increment the player and party attributes, calculate the xp needed to get to the next level, and scales the xp received based on player level.
-- A quest system which inlcudes a variety of potential objectives
+- A quest system which inlcudes a variety of potential objectives.
+- A series of puzzles of different styles, which take the form of "mini-games" including:
+  - A combination lock sequence.
+  - A "turn the dials in the correct order" puzzle.
+  - A mastermind style "arrange the items correctly" puzzle.
+- Each of the puzzles have a hint mechanic and player rewards for completion.
+- An escape room style section where the door locks behind the player on entry, and the player has to solve a puzzle to unlock it.

 Some character names or attributes are pulled from things I was watching at the time I made them, which will not be a feature of the final game:
 - The party member is named chunky [see Tim Robinson sketch: "What do you do???"]